bmodee/Teknikattan/metrics/README.md

 # Metrics

-Now the tool has analyzed the projekt and has outputted json files which the script will extrac the metrics from.
+Now the tool has analyzed the project and has outputted json files which the script will extract the metrics from.
 Don't forget to change the path in the script.

 ```bash